raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script deletes all files in the working directory that ends with the character ~
+the script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory